 What are the best product testing sites?

-So, you know you have to be careful with regards to dodgy testing sites, but which are the sites you should join?
+So, you know you have to be careful about dodgy testing sites, but which are the sites you should join?

 But more importantly, you’ll be sent products to test.
-This can be anything that Tesco stocks, from clothes to kitchen roll, shaving foam to cat litter, it really depends on your profile.
+This can be anything that Tesco stocks, from clothes to kitchen rolls, shaving foam to cat litter, it depends on your profile.

 Homepanels also runs focus groups.
 This is where several people sit together and discuss certain products.
 They usually pay around £30 for 1 hour.

-Unfortunately, space is limited for Homepanels, so you need to visit at the right time.
+Unfortunately, space is limited for Homepanels, so you must visit at the right time.

-Panelbase is mainly a survey site, but I’ve found plenty of opportunities to test products.
+Panelbase is a survey site, but I’ve found many opportunities to test products.

 You’ll usually receive a short survey, taking 10 minutes or so, to see if you’re a suitable candidate.
-This will pay around £1, and if selected, you’ll receive your product in the next 2 weeks.
+This will pay around £1; if selected, you’ll receive your product in the next couple of weeks.